XML RSS

 Why not try this healthy low fat granola recipe?

 Granola is a very welcome addition to muesli on cold winter mornings.

 Some people love to eat it as a cereal by itself.
 It's certainly very nice that way but, for me, it's just too high in sugars for everyday consumption.

-However, if you are running about a bit, walking in the wilds or working hard and using up loads of energy, there is nothing wrong with replenishiing your reserves with a (quite) low-fat granola bar or a handful or two of homemade granola.
+However, if you are running about a bit, walking in the wilds or working hard and using up loads of energy, there is nothing wrong with replenishing your reserves with a (quite) low-fat granola bar or a handful or two of homemade granola.

 The sugars give you an instant lift and the complex carbohydrates in the grains gives you a more sustained energy.
 The seeds and nuts provide proteins to sustain you for even longer.
-Recent research has shown that protein contributes to that "full" feeling you expect from eating a square meal.
-(Interesting that research often just corroborates what nutritionists have known for years!)

 A healthy low fat granola recipe: